Kodaira-Spencer Anomalies with Stora-Zumino Method

-(one says the polycurvature to be \emph{horizontal}.)
-In other terms, the unique nonvanishing component in the expansion of $\mathcal{F}$ is the component of form degree two and ghost number zero.
-Therefore, $\Tr \mathcal{F}^{d/2 + 1}$ has only the component with form degree $d+2$, but it vanishes in $d$ dimensions:
+where the left-hand side is the Pontryagin invariant out of $\mathcal{F}$, which is a polyform of total degree $2\,n+2$.
+Indeed, the Yang-Mills \textsc{brst} transformations are equivalent to the fact that $\mathcal{F}$ is equal to the simple curvature $F$ \begin{equations} s\,c = -c^2, \; s\,A = -\diff c - [A,c] \Leftrightarrow \mathcal{F} = F. \end{equations} One says the polycurvature to be \emph{horizontal} \cite{Baulieu:1981sb, Manes:1985df}.\footnote{This property is also known as ``Russian formula".
+As explained by Stora in \cite{Stora:1984}, the name derives from the fact that ``the formula seems to exist in the Russian literature where I was however unable to spot it".} In other terms, the unique non-vanishing component in the expansion of $\mathcal{F}$ is the component of form degree two and ghost number zero.
+Therefore, $\Tr \mathcal{F}^{n + 1}$ has only the component with form degree $2\,n+2$.
+But this vanishes in $2\,n$ dimensions.
+Therefore, equation \eqref{PontrCS} becomes